lm-sys/RouteLLM/README.md

 - `--config` specifies the path to the configuration file, which contains the paths and settings required by each router.
 - `--workers` specifies the number of workers to use with FastAPI.

+For OpenAI models, the server will route requests to the official OpenAI client.
+For all other models, the server will route to an alternate OpenAI compatible server, which can be configured with the `--alt-base-url` and `alt-api-key` flags (uses Anyscale by default).

 ## Evaluation

 RouteLLM also includes a evaluation framework to measure the performance of different routing strategies on specific benchmarks.
 We currently support the following benchmarks: [MMLU](https://arxiv.org/abs/2009.03300), [GSM8K](https://arxiv.org/abs/2110.14168), and [MT Bench](https://arxiv.org/abs/2306.05685).